DECEMBER 1944 - starting the 4th year of America in WW2.

 Dec 7 .
 Third anniversary of Pearl Harbor.

-Sub attack continues, sink five ships of convoy, one next day.
+Sub pack attacks continue on Japanese convoy, sink five ships and one next day.

 Fighter-bombers attack Japanese shipping in San Isidro Bay - five ships sunk.